 For instance, some people lean towards digital watches if they prefer not to read the time on the clock.
 These watches tend to be lower-priced as they’re not intended for dress or formalwear.
 They function better with sports or smartwatches.

 Analog watches come with a more traditional clock-like look that are used for formal events.
 Analog faces come in various types.
-Some faces come with numbers that mark each hour, while others mark it at hour four.
-And there are others that don’t have any numbers and use Roman numerals.
+Some faces come with numbers that mark each hour, while there are others that don’t have any numbers and use Roman numerals instead.